Pitjantjatjara: History

-Extended droughts in the 1920s and between 1956 and 1965 in their traditional lands in the Great Victoria and Gibson deserts led many Pitjantjatjara, and their traditionally more westerly relations, the Ngaanyatjarra, to move east towards the railway between Adelaide and Alice Springs in search of food and water, thus mixing with the most easterly of the three, the Yankunytjatjara.
-They refer to themselves as aṉangu, which originally just meant people in general, but has now come to imply an Aboriginal person or, more specifically, a member of one of the groups that speaks a variety of the Western Desert Language.

-In response to continuing outside pressures on the aṉangu, the Government of South Australia gave its support to a plan by the Presbyterian Church of Australia to set up the Ernabella Mission in the Musgrave Ranges as a safe haven.
-This mission, largely due to the actions of their advocate, Charles Duguid, was ahead of the times in that there was no systematic attempt to destroy Aboriginal culture, as was common on many other missions.

 From 1950 onwards, many aṉangu were forced to leave their traditional lands due to British nuclear tests at Maralinga.
-Some aṉangu were subsequently contaminated by the nuclear fallout from the atomic tests, and many have died as a consequence.
+Some aṉangu were subsequently contaminated by the nuclear fallout from the atomic tests.
 Their experience of issues of land rights and native title in South Australia has been unique.
 After four years of campaigning and negotiations with government and mining groups, the Pitjantjatjara Land Rights Act 1981 was passed on 19 March 1981, granting freehold title over 103,000 km2 of land in the northwestern corner of South Australia.